Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 At MD Anderson, we go beyond treating disease.
-We are dedicated to helping women who have been treated for uterine cancer get back to a healthy life.
+We are dedicated to helping women who have been treated for endometrial cancer get back to a healthy life.
 For instance, we offer special support groups just for women with uterine cancer.

 In addition, we are working toward a better understanding of uterine cancer on a molecular basis.
 Our Gynecologic Genetics Clinic provides genetic counseling for women at risk of inherited cancer syndromes.